volkancirik/parlai101/README.md

 Probably the sample tasks I provide here are not taiolored to your needs.
 Here I list some pointers to the lines in the code where you might want to change for your specific needs.

-* *On boarding the participants*: Let's say you want to first give a step-by-step tutorial to your Turkers on how to complete the task.
+* **On boarding the participants:** Let's say you want to first give a step-by-step tutorial to your Turkers on how to complete the task.
 You need to uncomment the line [here]](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/run.py#L69) and you need to design a world [here](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L28).
-* *Source of media*: Right know the source of media (e.g. [paths to images](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L61) and [links to videos](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L73)) are hardcoded.
+* **Source of media:** Right know the source of media (e.g. [paths to images](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L61) and [links to videos](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L73)) are hardcoded.
 You need to do is load your sources before or during each conversation step and use them instead.
-* *Different kind of media*: If you need to use a different kind of media, you need to add an html in [person0_index.html](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L11) and also edit the javascript to set the source of media like I did it for [image](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L83) and [video](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L92).
+* **Different kind of media:** If you need to use a different kind of media, you need to add an html in [person0_index.html](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L11) and also edit the javascript to set the source of media like I did it for [image](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L83) and [video](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/html/person0_index.html#L92).
-* *Many participants* : If all participants share the same frontend all you have to do is copy link `visual_dialog/html/person0_index.html` as many times to `visual_dialog/html/person<# of participants>_index.html`.
+* **Many participants:** If all participants share the same frontend all you have to do is copy link `visual_dialog/html/person0_index.html` as many times to `visual_dialog/html/person<# of participants>_index.html`.
 Right now I assumed there are only two Turkers thats why we only have one more soft linked file.
+* **Recorded Data:** Write now the conversation data is stored in a pickle file as a list of tuples.
+None of these choices are optimal.
+You may want to change [what you record](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L93) and [the way you record](https://github.com/volkancirik/parlai101/blob/master/visual_dialog/worlds.py#L153) the data to a json format.

 ## What's Missing